scylladb/scylladb/docs/getting-started/install-scylla/install-on-linux.rst

   for details about supported versions and architecture)
 * Root or ``sudo`` access to the system
 * Open :ref:`ports used by ScyllaDB <networking-ports>`

-Additional requirements for CentOS and RHEL:

-* YUM package management tool
-* Removing Automatic Bug Reporting Tool (ABRT) if installed before installing ScyllaDB, as it may conflict with ScyllaDB coredump configuration:
+* (CentOS and RHEL only) Removing Automatic Bug Reporting Tool (ABRT) if installed before installing ScyllaDB, as it may conflict with ScyllaDB coredump configuration:

   .. code-block:: console